 When stockpiling occurs, many people do not realize that growth has slowed and believe the short fish will be larger next year.
-When the next year comes, the majority of fish anglers catch remain below the minimum length.
-These slow growing fish may be lost to natural or hooking mortality before they reach the minimum length.
+When the next year comes, most fish anglers catch remain below the minimum lenath.
+These slow arowing fish may be lost to natural or hooking mortality before they reach the minimum length.
 If those fish do survive without growing past the minimum length, they could further deplete the food supply and potentially impact future walleye year classes.